Photo by The Climate Reality Project

 In a previous article, we discussed the difference between corporate learning – which includes company-directed operational training, compliance training, and competency training delivered through an LMS – and meaningful professional development, such as upskilling courses, coaching, and executive education.

-Hopefully, we’ve convinced you of the need to invest in both corporate learning and professional development.
+Hopefully, we’ve convinced you of the need to invest in both corporate learning and professional development as part of your upskilling program.
 When companies give each domain the focus and attention it deserves, we see higher overall engagement, which boosts employee satisfaction and business outcomes.

 But how much should you allocate for each?
 In this article, we’ll help you think through this question.
 First, we’ll consider total spending on learning and development, and then we’ll discuss business considerations for investing in corporate learning vs. professional development.
 Finally, we’ll wrap up with a quiz to help you assess your level of investment in learning and development (L&D) and identify ways to grow your program.